Friday, January 15, 2010

 Thoughts on Wild Style

-Nonetheless, the kids who actually lived that experience implicitly resisted the victim label that postwar liberalism, as evinced in The Fire Next Door, stamped upon them.
-This is the constructive flipside of youth's conceit of immortality, and it informs the spirit of early hip hop culture.
+Nonetheless, the kids who actually lived that experience implicitly resisted the victim label that postwar liberalism stamped upon them.
+This was the constructive flipside of youth's conceit, and it informed the spirit of early hip hop culture.

 Grandmaster Caz: